-The Aruba Mobility Controller FIPS 140-2 Level 2 Security Kit modifies the standard Aruba Mobility Controller hardware, firmware, and documentation to assure FIPS 140-2 Level 2 validation.
+The Aruba 800/5000/6000 Mobility Controller FIPS 140-2 Level 2 Security Kit modifies the standard Aruba 800/5000/6000 Mobility Controller hardware, software, and documentation to assure FIPS 140-2 Level 2 validation.

 Product Examination

 The Crypto Officer receives the switch in a carton.
 The Crypto Officer should examine the carton for evidence of tampering.
 Tamper-evidence includes tears, scratches, and other irregularities in the packaging.